Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-claims.md

 7. The account now appears in your Accounts tab and is backed up to the keystore you just saved.

-8. Click on the SOLAR identicon to copy the address to the clipboard.
+8. Click on the AXC identicon to copy the address to the clipboard.
    ![axialunar copy address](../../assets/axialunar/axialunar_copy_address.png)

 ### Using AXIAwallet